maciejkos/starter-hugo-research-group/content/terms.md

 * $150 after the third lab session.

 Participants who complete the whole study will receive a **bonus of $175**.
 Therefore, if you complete the whole study, you will receive **a total of $500 in gift cards**.

+**Where will this take place and how much of my time will it take?**

+The lab sessions will take place in our lab at Northeastern University's Interdisciplinary Science & Engineering Complex located at 805 Columbus Avenue in Boston.
+We will cover your parking fees.
+[Click here](https://goo.gl/maps/sisDYKQb3DHBvXeq8) to see the lab's location on Google Maps.

+If you prefer to attend the lab sessions at our second location right next to Prudential, please notify our team.
+We will try to accomodate your request.
+The second location is at 177 Huntington.
+[Click here](https://goo.gl/maps/ihSpFaeb33nytFcz6) to see the second location on Google Maps.

+The study will last 12 months from your first lab session to completion.
+Each of the three lab sessions will take between 2 and 3 hours.
+The lab visits will be six months apart.

 **Who will see the information about me and my data?**